eiabea/tempea-api/README.md

 ### Breadboard

-For running tempea the raspberry pi needs to be connected to some peripherals.
-Namely a transistor driven relay to turn on the gas boiler and a digital temperature sensor with a one wire interface ([DS18B20](https://www.sparkfun.com/products/245))
+For running tempea the Raspberry Pi needs to be connected to some peripherals.
+In this case, a transistor driven relay is used to turn on a gas boiler and a digital temperature sensor with a one wire interface ([DS18B20](https://www.sparkfun.com/products/245))

 ### Schematics